Do you want to install and set up All in One SEO for WordPress?

 Optimizing your blog posts for SEO is a regular task and a crucial part of creating content on your website.

-All in One SEO for WordPress shows a TruSEO score for each of your blog posts and pages with practical tips on improving that score and optimize them for better performance in search.
+All in One SEO for WordPress shows a TruSEO score for each of your blog posts and pages.
+This includes practical tips on improving that score and optimizing them for better performance in search.

 Simply edit any post or page on your website and scroll down to the ‘AIOSEO Settings’ section below the content editor.

-Make sure that your title and description fields are using the main focus keyword for your post or page.
+Make sure that your title and description fields are using the main focus keyphrase for your post or page.

-A focus keyword is the main keyword that you want to target.
+A focus keyphrase is the main keyword or phrase that you want to target.
 This is usually the phrase that your users are most likely to type in search engines to look for the information that you have in your article.

-Adding the focus keyword does not automatically improve your SEO.
-However, it helps you optimize your content for the focus keyword using the content analysis feature (more on this later).
+Adding the focus keyphrase does not automatically improve your SEO.
+However, it helps you optimize your content for the focus keyphrase using the content analysis feature (more on this later).